erfianugrah/image-resizer-2/README.md

 ```

 This service enhances your Cloudflare Workers setup with advanced image handling capabilities, including on-the-fly resizing, format conversion, optimization, and secure access to authenticated image origins.

+## Overview

+Image Resizer 2 is a comprehensive image transformation service built on Cloudflare Workers that provides enterprise-grade features while maintaining a clean, modular architecture.

 ## Features